What Women With Fertility Issues ACTUALLY Want You To Say

+This article was originally published on March 24, 2016.
+We're bringing it to your attention again in honor of National Infertility Awareness Week.

 Baby-making is supposed to be a beautiful time in a woman’s life, full of emotional closeness, gleeful anticipation, and a lot of hot, unprotected boning.
-But if, like me, your ovaries haven’t gotten the message, it quickly becomes about as magical as a trip to the Post Office — and at least at the Post Office, they let you keep your pants on.
+But if, like me, your ovaries haven’t gotten the message, it quickly becomes about as magical as a trip to the DMV — and at least at the DMV, they let you keep your pants on.

 Ahead, eight things you really shouldn’t ever say to a woman who’s trying to get pregnant — and yes, I’ll explain why.
 But don’t cancel brunch plans just yet: I’ve also provided safe, comforting alternatives that won’t send us careening face-first into our French toast.
 Ready to navigate one of life’s most delicate social situations?
 Let’s go.